Published July 23, 2023

 }

-For more information on IronOCR, visit this link.
-To know about how to use computer vision to find text, visit here.
-For tutorial on receipt OCR, visit the following link.
+For more information on IronOCR, visit this licensing page.
+To know about how to use computer vision to find text, visit this computer vision how-to page.
+For more tutorials on receipt OCR, visit the following OCR C# tutorial.